21crickets/21crickets.github.io/docs/Whitepaper.md

 The type of the marketplace is a crypto native curated marketplaces that require contributors to be approved to create NFTs and sell them on the platform.
 Similar to the open marketplaces, they require cryptocurrencies for payment, and have consumers custody the assets themselves.
 You don’t need to have deep blockchain knowledge to understand, build and enjoy our NFT, which allows for the safe and trustless exchange of NFT or RFT assets, sponsored transaction fees, subscriptions, and scheduled transactions.

 ## Fan Governance and Decision-Making
 NFTs can be used to enable fans to impact decisions and outcomes of the albums or a specific concert. labelers are starting to explore NFT assets that grant fans certain permissions, such as voting rights for team decisions, the ability to compete in events and leaderboards, and earning MFS rewards and VIP experiences linked to their teams.

 ## Ticketing
 In addition to being collectables, NFTs can be combined with event tickets to provide access to an event.
 These tickets can provide verifiable authenticity, provide royalties upon secondary sales or auctions, and even turn digital tickets into unique commemorative assets.

 ## Playlist
 Whether you’re showcasing past drops or highlighting your newest NFTs, the customization options and new tech integrations give you the option to choose how your visitors will view your work.

 ## Properties
 #### Private and Public Minting
-DApp has inherited only public minting and creating an optional whitelist for actors to make limitations based on location, genres, sex, and age.
+DApp has inherited only public minting and creating an optional whitelist for A&R to make limitations based on location, genres, sex, and age.
+In addition, allowing the following schemas.

 ---